daredever/daredever.net/_pages/about.md

 image: '/images/pages/about.jpeg'
 ---

-Hey, my name is Roman and I am software engineer from Saint-Petersburg.
+Hey, my name is Roman and I am a software engineer from Saint-Petersburg.
 Mostly I do backend on .NET Core.

 ### Key skills and competencies